 You may be surprised to hear that in some circles Ohio is considered the most haunted state in the union.
 County to county there are many stories of angry, mourning and lost souls.
 If you have ever been curious about hauntings in America, Ohio is definitely a great place to begin your search.
 You may even decide to forgo Fiji this year and head for Columbus!
 Here are a few of the more notable haunted places in Ohio.
-If you wish to spend a chilling albeit spine-chilling weekend, here we present you the 10 most haunted places in Ohio, the 7th largest contributor to US economy and one of the spookiest too.
+If you wish to spend a chilling albeit spine-chilling weekend, here we present you top 10 most haunted places in Ohio, the 7th largest contributor to US economy and one of the spookiest too.

 These destinations abandoned theatres, eerie cemeteries, abandoned shacks- make for excellent weekend destinations for people for some spooky adventure.
 We leave it on you to figure out which, amongst these 10 most haunted places in Ohio can be touted as the most ominous one.
 For the quick advice, you might like to wander around the Chadwick Inn or, the most haunted MoonVile Tunnel first.
 Well, now its upon you what you choose first.

 This theatre stands next to–and over–the Ohio and Erie Canal in Downtown Akron and was built in 1929.
 Currently, the theatre is under massive restoration.
 But, the theatre has had a long reputation of being haunted by at least three different ghosts.
 It is rumoured that ghost of a loyal janitor appears at the theatre.
 Often, people report seeing the spirit of a well-dressed actor sitting in the balcony or lurking backstage during rehearsals.
 Also, a legend suggested that before the construction of the theatre, a woman committed suicide by throwing herself into the canal.
 Her ghost has been spotted wandering on the banks of the canal behind the theatre, helping this place pave its way in to the most haunted places in Ohio.